We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Is Wegovy a controlled substance?

 Certain other weight loss drugs, such as phentermine, are controlled substances.
-This means there are additional rules for how the drug can be prescribed and used.
+This means there are additional rules for prescribing and using the drug.
 But this doesn’t apply to Wegovy.

 Your doctor or pharmacist can tell you more about controlled substances.

 You may wonder how Wegovy compares with Ozempic.
-These medications contain the same active drugs,* but have different approved uses.
+These medications contain the same active ingredients, and they have some similar uses and some different ones.

 Check out this article to learn how these drugs compare.
 Also, be sure to talk with your doctor about which drug is right for you.